Secretary of State for Northern Ireland: History

 Created in 1972, the position has switched between members of Parliament from the Conservative Party and Labour Party.
-As Labour has not fielded candidates in Northern Ireland and the Conservatives have not had candidates elected to Northern Ireland Assembly or for House of Commons seats in the region, those appointed as secretary of state for Northern Ireland have not represented a constituency in Northern Ireland.
-This contrasts with the Secretary of State for Scotland and the Secretary of State for Wales.
+As Labour has not fielded candidates in Northern Ireland, and the Conservatives have not had candidates elected to the Northern Ireland Assembly or for House of Commons seats in the region, those appointed as Secretary of State for Northern Ireland have not represented a constituency in Northern Ireland.
+This contrasts with the secretaries of state for Scotland and Wales.

 The secretary of state officially resides in Hillsborough Castle, which was previously the official residence of the governor of Northern Ireland, and remains the royal residence of the monarch in Northern Ireland.
 The secretary of state exercises their duties through, and is administratively supported by, the Northern Ireland Office (NIO).

 The devolved administration was suspended several times (especially between 15 October 2002 and 8 May 2007) because the Ulster Unionist Party and Democratic Unionist Party were uncomfortable being in government with Sinn Féin when the Provisional Irish Republican Army had failed to decommission its arms fully and continued its criminal activities.
-On each of these occasions, the responsibilities of the ministers in the Executive then returned to the Secretary of State and his ministers.
-During these periods, in addition to administration of the region, the Secretary of State was also heavily involved in the negotiations with all parties to restore devolved government.
+On each of these occasions, the responsibilities of the ministers in the Executive then returned to the secretary of state and his ministers.
+During these periods, in addition to administration of the region, the secretary of state was also heavily involved in the negotiations with all parties to restore devolved government.

 Power was again devolved to the Northern Ireland Assembly on 8 May 2007.
-The Secretary of State retained responsibility for policing and justice until most of those powers were devolved on 12 April 2010.
-Robert Hazell has suggested merging the offices of Secretary of State for Northern Ireland, Scotland and Wales into one Secretary of State for the Union, in a department into which Rodney Brazier has suggested adding a Minister of State for England with responsibility for English local government.
+The secretary of state retained responsibility for policing and justice until most of those powers were devolved on 12 April 2010.
+Robert Hazell has suggested merging the offices of Secretary of State for Northern Ireland, for Scotland and for Wales into one secretary of state for the Union, in a department into which Rodney Brazier has suggested adding a minister of state for England with responsibility for English local government.